-Debra Kolodczak, PhD, is a multimedia producer whose work melds traditional techniques with emerging technologies for digital imaging, content editing, and web-based communcation.
+Debra Kolodczak, PhD, is a managing editor and multimedia producer whose work unites traditional techniques with emerging technologies for digital imaging, content development, and web-based communcation.
 She aims to apply clinical ethics in an experiential learning project that concerns environmental literacy, medical humanities, and health communication.
-At UB she manages various websites while designing and teaching the lab-based course, Communication Graphics, and the online course, Virtual Media Ethics, among others.
+At UB she is responsible for various websites using Adobe AEM6 for UBCMS.
+Her teaching endeavors involve designing and teaching the hybrid, lab-based course, Communication Graphics, plus the online course, Virtual Media Ethics, among others.